Lioness100/decimeta/README.md

 - Enter a search prompt and get a list of Dewey Decimal Classification (DDC) numbers.
 - Results are ranked by relevance to the search query.
-- Each result includes the DDC number and a breadcrumb that provides context.
+- Each result includes the DDC number, a breadcrumb that provides context, and a similarity percent.
-- Additional context or explanations may be provided when multiple valid classifications exist.
-- Tips are displayed to guide users on improving their query for more accurate results.